sergrt/CameraAiDetector/README.md

 # CameraAiDetector
 AI-powered detection/notification system for cameras and video files

-This application is based on CodeProject AI (https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way), and performs the following:
+This application is based on YOLOv5 object detection engine, and performs the following:
 - Capture video stream (from camera - e.g. **rtsp**, or any **video file** or source, supported by OpenCV)
 - Detect objects using AI - persons, animals, vehicles, bicycles etc.
 - Send notifications via Telegram